tBuLi/kingdon/docs/usage.rst

 we see that the result is again a vector, as it should be.

-These examples should show that the symbolic multivectors of :mod:`kingdon` make it easy to do symbolic computations.
+These examples should show that the symbolic multivectors of :code:`kingdon` make it easy to do symbolic computations.
 Moreover, we can also use :mod:`sympy` expressions as values for the multivector: